American Samoa Wedding Traditions

 Bridal Attire Progression

-Modern puletasi designs incorporate contemporary elements while maintaining traditional silhouettes, with 55% featuring sustainable fabrics and 40% commissioned from diaspora designers since 2023.
+Modern puletasi designs incorporate contemporary elements while maintaining traditional silhouettes, with many featuring sustainable fabrics and some commissioned from diaspora designers.
 The garments often include hand-painted or embroidered patterns representing both families’ histories, taking 2-3 months to complete.
-Urban brides increasingly choose convertible designs allowing style modifications throughout the event, while rural ceremonies maintain strict traditional cuts in 80% of cases.
+Urban brides increasingly choose convertible designs allowing style modifications throughout the event, while rural ceremonies maintain strict traditional cuts in most cases.

 Groom and Wedding Party Attire

-Lavalavalah-vah-LAH-vah is a wraparound skirt worn by grooms and male guests, paired with formal shirts or traditional designs, costing $100-$500 USD per outfit and representing masculine elegance within Fa’a Samoa contexts.
+Lavalava is a wraparound skirt worn by grooms and male guests, paired with formal shirts or traditional designs, costing $100-$500 USD per outfit and representing masculine elegance within Fa’a Samoa contexts.
 Grooms typically wear white or cream lavalava with embroidered edges for ceremonies, changing to patterned versions for receptions, while groomsmen coordinate in matching designs.
-The formal lavalava differs from everyday versions through its length (reaching ankles), quality of fabric (often silk or fine cotton), and ceremonial ta tatautah tah-TOWtattoo displays when applicable.
+The formal lavalava differs from everyday versions through its length (reaching ankles), quality of fabric (often silk or fine cotton), and ceremonial ta tatau (tattoo) displays when applicable.

 Wedding party attire extends to bridesmaids wearing matching puletasi in colors representing the couple’s families, children in miniature traditional outfits, and elderly relatives in their finest formal wear.
-Modern adaptations include climate-appropriate fabrics for comfort during lengthy ceremonies (70% using moisture-wicking materials since 2021) and inclusive sizing accommodating American Samoa’s diverse body types.
-The investment in wedding attire often becomes family heirlooms, with 60% of garments preserved for future generations’ use.
+Modern adaptations include climate-appropriate fabrics for comfort during lengthy ceremonies using moisture-wicking materials and inclusive sizing accommodating American Samoa’s diverse body types.
+The investment in wedding attire often becomes family heirlooms, with many garments preserved for future generations’ use.

 Modern Adaptations: Technology, COVID-19 Changes, and Diaspora Influence